Covid-19 global updates: Two doses of Pfizer and AstraZeneca coronavirus vaccines effective against delta variant, study says

 Here are some significant developments:

 The authors of the new study said a single dose of either the Pfizer-BioNTech or the Oxford-AstraZeneca vaccine was significantly less effective against the delta variant than a double dose.
-One Pfizer dose was just 36 percent effective, the study found, while a single shot of AstraZeneca offered 30 percent protection.
+One dose of the vaccine developed by U.S. firm Pfizer with German partner BioNTech was just 36 percent effective, the study found, while a single shot of the vaccine from Oxford University and British-Swedish company AstraZeneca offered 30 percent protection.

 “Absolute differences in vaccine effectiveness were more marked after the receipt of the first dose,” the authors wrote.

-The research, however, confirmed earlier data released by Public Health England that suggested the two vaccines offered similar levels of protection against the delta variant when administered as a full course.
+The research confirmed earlier data released by Public Health England that suggested the two vaccines offered similar levels of protection against the delta variant when administered as a full course.
 It also offered some hope to those nations now struggling to beat back outbreaks caused by the delta variant, which the World Health Organization says has now reached at least 124 countries.

 The study stood in contrast to preliminary data made public by Israel’s Health Ministry earlier this month that said the Pfizer-BioNTech vaccine was only 64 percent effective in preventing symptomatic infection caused by the delta variant.